jmhobbs/terminal-parrot/README.md

     brew tap jmhobbs/parrot
     brew install terminal-parrot

+### Docker

+The image is available on [docker hub](https://hub.docker.com/r/jmhobbs/terminal-parrot/)

+    docker pull jmhobbs/terminal-parrot
+    docker run -it --rm jmhobbs/terminal-parrot:latest

-You can also build a docker image and run it in a container with...
+You can also build a docker image locally and run it in a container with...

     docker build -t partyparrot ./
     docker run -it --rm partyparrot (-args)